joshuaboniface/rffmpeg/README.md

 ### Initializing Rffmpeg

 After first installing rffmpeg, ensure you initialize the database with the `sudo rffmpeg init` command.
-Note that `sudo` is required here to create the required data paths, but afterwards, `rffmpeg` can be run by anyone in the configured group.
+Note that `sudo` is required here to create the required data paths, but afterwards, `rffmpeg` can be run by anyone in the configured group (by default the `sudo` group).

 Rffmpeg is a Click-based application; thus, all commands have a `-h` or `--help` flag to show usage and additional options that may be specified.